Musée d'Orsay: History

 The museum building was originally a railway station, Gare d'Orsay, located next to the Seine river.
 Built on the site of the Palais d'Orsay, its central location was convenient for commuting travelers.
 The station was constructed for the Chemin de Fer de Paris à Orléans and finished in time for the 1900 Exposition Universelle to the design of three architects: Lucien Magne, Émile Bénard and Victor Laloux.
 The Gare d'Orsay design was considered to be an "anachronism".
 The museum building is accountable to 19th-century aesthetics and construction techniques that were molded to accommodate modern life.
 Paris had become a modern capital city following grand changes implemented by Napoleon III and Georges-Eugène Haussmann.
-So architecture was allocated a permanent exhibition area in the museum showcasing the new Paris opera house, the Palais Garnier designed by Charles Garnier and built from 1863 to 1875.
-At the end of the museum's central aisle a space was dedicated to town planning, architecture and decoration.
+Architecture was thus allocated a permanent exhibition area in the museum, showcasing the new Paris opera house, and the Palais Garnier, designed by Charles Garnier and built from 1863 to 1875.
+At the end of the museum's central aisle, a space was dedicated to town planning, architecture and decoration.

-In the 1970s work began on building a 1 km-long tunnel under the station as part of the creation of line C of the Réseau Express Régional with a new station under the old station.
+In the 1970s, work began on building a 1 km-long tunnel under the station as part of the creation of line C of the Réseau Express Régional with a new station under the old station.
 In 1970, permission was granted to demolish the station but Jacques Duhamel, Minister for Cultural Affairs, ruled against plans to build a new hotel in its stead.
 The station was put on the supplementary list of Historic Monuments and finally listed in 1978.
 The suggestion to turn the station into a museum came from the Directorate of the Museum of France.
 The idea was to build a museum that would bridge the gap between the Louvre and the National Museum of Modern Art at the Georges Pompidou Centre.
 The plan was accepted by Georges Pompidou and a study was commissioned in 1974.
 In 1978, a competition was organized to design the new museum.
 ACT Architecture, a team of three young architects (Pierre Colboc, Renaud Bardon and Jean-Paul Philippon), were awarded the contract which involved creating 20,000 m2 of new floorspace on four floors.
 The construction work was carried out by Bouygues.
 In 1981, the Italian architect Gae Aulenti was chosen to design the interior including the internal arrangement, decoration, furniture and fittings of the museum.
 The arrangement of the galleries she designed was elaborate and inhabited the three main levels that are under the museum's barrel vault atrium.
 On the main level of the building, a central nave was formed by the surrounding stone structures that were previously the building's train platforms.
 The central nave's structures break up the immense sculpture and gallery spaces and provided more organized units for viewing the art.